Quezler/glutenfree/mods_2.0/090_circuit-connector-placement-helper/README.md

 The idea was on the backburner for a while, but this message on the Krastorio 2 discord pushed me to get started on it: https://discord.com/channels/587417951335088129/587418590744018955/1366812798243311686

+Note: this mod is aimed at mod development, this should not be used by normal players and/or in regular playthroughs.

+Also, you'll need to set the shadow offset yourself to something pretty, this mod only offers variation and offset.

 - thumbnail source: [adventure time](https://youtu.be/xfVssMRb8Wg?t=19)